 Mr. Thomas' practice currently focuses on litigation, with extensive experience in product liability, construction defect, premises liability and general negligence.
-In recent years, Mr. Thomas’ practice has expanded to entertainment litigation, insurance coverage, general negligence and other complex litigation matters.
+In recent years, his practice has expanded to entertainment litigation, insurance coverage, general negligence and other complex litigation matters.

 Mr. Thomas is a member in good standing of the American Bar Association, the Defense Research Institute, the National Bar Association, BESLA, and the Los Angeles County Bar Association.
 He is also a member of the Litigation Section of the State Bar of California.

-Mr. Thomas graduated with honors from the University of Michigan in 1996, earning a BA in political science and African American Studies.
+Mr. Thomas graduated with Honors from the University of Michigan in 1996, earning Bachelor of Arts degrees in Political Science and African American Studies.
 Mr. Thomas went on to earn his law degree in 1999, from the University of Michigan Law School.
-While in law school, Mr. Thomas served as an editor for the Michigan Journal of Race & Law.
-He was also a runner up in the 1998 Campbell Moot Court Competition.
+While in law school, Mr. Thomas served as an editor for the Michigan Journal of Race & Law, and was also a runner up in the 1998 Campbell Moot Court Competition.
 He authored an award-winning essay entitled “Koester v.
 City of Novi: Litigation Implications for Pregnancy Discrimination Claims Under the Michigan Handicapper's Civil Rights Act”, which was published in the Winter 1999 edition of the Michigan Bar Journal.